Riverside Avenue Historic District: Our Lady of Lourdes Roman Catholic Cathedral

 Located at 1115 W. Riverside, Our Lady of Lourdes is a Catholic cathedral built between 1902 and 1907, and dedicated in 1908, though it would not be granted cathedral status until 1914.
 Church services began in 1903, when the basement superstructure was finished, but still four years before construction as a whole would be completed.
 It was designed in Romanesque Revival style by local firm Preusse and Zittel with modifications by another local firm, Julian and Williams.
 It measures roughly 80 feet wide along Riverside and 172 feet deep, with a height of 125 feet at the bell towers.
 The structure is reinforced concrete and brick masonry with a rosate brick veneer and white terra cotta trim.
 Centrally located above the Narthex facing Riverside is a traditional large wheel window.

 The main central entrance, and matching entrances at the base of each bell tower, are elevated above the level of Riverside Avenue, which can be reached via staircase.
 All three are identical, round-arched portal style entrances.
 Sometime after construction was complete, the original doors were replaced with doors made of bronze and weighing a combined total of three tons.
 Inside, the nave, aisles and transept are spanned by Romanesque ribbed barrel vaults.
 Support piers are decorated with pilasters to imitate the clustered pillars of medieval churches.
-Stained glass windows telling the story of Judeo-Christian history are considered by the Cathedral to be one of its crown jewels, as they were crafted in and imported from Bavaria.
+The cathedral features Bavarian stained glass windows depicting Judeo-Christian history and tradition.

 The church underwent an interior remodel in 1971, and in 2021 there was a rehabilitation project focusing on the exterior and bell towers, which caused the closure of the intersection of Riverside and Madison for two weeks.

 Visually distinct from the rest of the historic district due to its height, the cathedral ranks as the 16th tallest building in Spokane and the second tallest church in the city behind only the Cathedral of St. John the Evangelist in the city's Rockwood neighborhood.